LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

    program may not work entirely right the first time, so you may end up repeating these steps (debugging).

-Later in the course we will use some scripts (prewritten collections of commands) to reduce repetitive typing.
-These basically shield you from the details of understanding the workflow in detail.
-We think it is important that you *learn* this workflow from day one, because many types of software development don't always have the easiest software development tools.
-You will be able to use fancy tools later.

 Other tools are available, like the development environments
 Visual Studio (from Microsoft) and MonoDevelop (an open source